Swiftpack.co - christophhagen/BinaryCodable as Swift Package

 Errors

-It is possible for both encoding and decoding to fail.
-All possible errors occuring during encoding produce EncodingError errors, while unsuccessful decoding produces DecodingErrors.
-Both are the default Errors provided by Swift, supplied with information describing the nature of the error.
+It's possible for both encoding and decoding to fail.
+Encoding can produce EncodingError errors, while unsuccessful decoding produces DecodingErrors.
+Both are the default Errors provided by Swift, supplied with additional information describing the nature of the error.
 See the documentation of the types to learn more about the different error conditions.

 Handling corrupted data